truefoundry/cognita/backend/modules/query_controllers/README.md

 ## Query Controller

 Code responsible for implementing the Query interface of RAG application.
-We expose `BaseQueryControler` class that comes with pre-definded methods for getting `_get_vector_store`, `_get_llm` and we also expose `DefaultQueryController` controller where we have given example of how a basic retreival query can be implemented.
 The methods defined in these query controllers are added routes to your FastAPI server.

 ### Steps to add your custom Query Controller